Shearless bifurcations in particle transport for reversed shear tokamaks: Breakup and reappearance of shearless transport barriers

 \section{Breakup and reappearance of shearless transport barriers}

+{In this section, we show the presence of shearless invariant curves locally separating the chaotic trajectories and avoiding the plasma edge transport.}

-In order to numerically solve equations \eqref{eq:model.adm}-\eqref{baba} we use parameters of the TCABR tokamak, operating at the Physics Institute of São Paulo University (Brazil), listed in Table 1, and which has aspect ratio $\epsilon \approx 0.3$ \cite{nascimento}.
+In order to numerically solve equations \eqref{eq:model.adm}-\eqref{baba} we use parameters of TCABR \cite{nascimento}, although the results can be applied to any tokamak, described in a large aspect ratio approximation.
+However, we present a conceptual investigation rather than detailed comparisons with experiments performed in any tokamak.

 The improvement of plasma confinement quality by using reversed shear profiles has long been acknowledged.
-A significative reduction of the turbulent transport levels has been observed in regions with negative magnetic shear \cite{mazzucato,levinton,strait}.
-In order to generate negative shear regions, it is necessary that the safety factor radial profile be non-monotonic.
+A substantial reduction of the turbulent transport levels has been observed in regions with negative magnetic shear \cite{mazzucato,levinton,strait,fujita1997}.
+In order to generate negative shear regions, it is necessary that the safety factor radial profile be nonmonotonic.
 MHD-based models of a cylindrical plasma column suggest the following profile of the safety factor \cite{kerner1982tearing}:

 where $q_a$ is the safety factor at plasma edge, and